7onyx7/project-alpha/README.md

 3. Submit a pull request with a detailed description of your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a proprietary license.
 See the [LICENSE](LICENSE) file for details.